 - It's a good idea to have arm rests on your office chair that place your elbows at a 90-degree angle.

-Some people prefer more active office chairs, such as a Swedish kneeling chair or a Swiss exercise ball, rather than a chair that provides complete support.
+Some people prefer office furniture that promotes more muscle activity, such as a Swedish kneeling chair, standing desk, or a Swiss exercise ball, rather than a chair that provides complete support.
 Purchasing a good ergonomic office chair that provides optimal back support may also be helpful.
-For more tips, see Choosing the Right Ergonomic Office Chair.

 If you are on the phone a lot, consider investing in a headset to take the strain off your neck, or try using the speakerphone.
 Avoid cradling the phone on your shoulder.